 Welcome to the official website of author Barry Eisler.
 If you like edge-of-your seat action, exotic locations, realistic spycraft, steamy sex, and protagonists who are "the stuff great characters are made of" (Entertainment Weekly), you've come to the right place...

-I'm excited to announce that a new Rain novel, Graveyard of Memories, is now available!
-Published by Thomas & Mercer, it will be available in paperback, Kindle and audiobook.
+I'm excited to announce that the ninth John Rain novel, ZERO SUM, is coming June 27th!
+It is published by Thomas & Mercer in hardcover, paperback, Kindle and audiobook.
 If you don't have a Kindle, don't worry, there are other options here.